StrataFoundation/strata/packages/docs/docs/getting_started.md

 # Getting Started

-name Protocol lets you effortlessly create Social Tokens and communities of Social Tokens (Collectives) on Solana!
+Strata Protocol lets you effortlessly create Social Tokens and communities of Social Tokens (Collectives) on Solana!

 ## Initializing the SDK

-Every smart contract on name comes with an SDK for easy use.
+Every smart contract on Strata comes with an SDK for easy use.
 The two main smart contracts are spl-collective and spl-token-bonding.

 Let's get started by installing the sdks